DiveHQ/ml-engineering-intern-task/README.md

 <!--- Use this section to appeal to students.
 Consider sharing information about recent projects, the technology stack, the type of mentorship students can expect, listing future employment opportunities, etc. --->

-### Octernship role description: ML Engineering Intern
+### Octernship role description: Machine Learning Engineering Intern

 <!--- Use this section to describe the role in as much detail as necessary.
 Please include the GitHub Classroom assignment submission date, length of the Octernship, and the monthly stipend --->